 Who does not praise God for His presence or His appearance?
-At this time, it’s as if I have completely forgotten the impurity and unrighteousness within man.
-Mankind’s self-rightness, self-importance, disobedience, defiance, and all of his rebelliousness—I push all of this into the back of My mind to forget it.
-God is not constrained because of such being of mankind.
-Since God and I “share this same affliction,” I will also free Myself from this puzzle lest I be further constrained by man.
-Why bother with that?
-Since man is not willing to join God’s household along with Me, how can I use My power to suppress them?
-I do not do things to impose My power upon them, and no wonder, because I was born in the family of God, of course man and I are always different.
-This has led to today’s crushing defeat.
-But I continue to shun the weaknesses of man; what choice do I have?
+At this time, it is as if I have completely forgotten the impurity and unrighteousness within man.
+Mankind’s self-righteousness, self-importance, disobedience, defiance, and all of their rebelliousness—I push all of this to the back of My mind and forget about it.
+God is not constrained because of these instances of mankind’s being.
+Since I “share the same affliction” with God, I also free Myself from this trouble, lest I be further constrained by man.
+Why go to all this bother?
+Since man is not willing to join God’s family along with Me, how can I use My power to suppress man?
+I do not do things that are oppressive to man, and no wonder, because I was born into the family of God, and so of course man is always different from Me.
+This has led to the state of abject defeat that he finds himself in today.
+But I continue to give a wide berth to the weaknesses of man; what choice do I have?
 I am to blame for being powerless.
-No wonder God wishes to “retire” from the “agency” of mankind, and wants His “pension.”
-I speak from the perspective of a man, and man does not listen, but when I speak as God, do they not still disobey?
-Perhaps the day will come when God will truly suddenly “retire” from the “agency” of mankind, and when that time comes, God’s word will become even more fierce.
-Today, it may be because of Me that God speaks this way, and if that day comes, God will no longer be like Me, patiently “telling stories to the kids at a nursery school.”
-Perhaps what I say does not hit the mark.
-Only for the sake of God incarnate is God willing to loosen His hold on man a bit, otherwise, it would be too horrible to contemplate.
-Just as God said, “I loosened My grip on them to a certain extent, allowing them to indulge in their fleshly desires, and so they dared to be unbridled, without restraint, and it can be seen that they did not truly love Me, as they lived in the flesh.”
-Why does God say here “indulge in their desires,” and “lived in the flesh”?
-Truthfully, this wording does not require My interpretation, and it can be understood naturally.
-Perhaps some people say they don’t understand, but I will say that you know the truth, and simply feign ignorance.
-I remind you: Why does God say “I only ask for man to cooperate with Me”?
-Why does God say that human nature is difficult to change?
+No wonder God seeks to “retire” from the “work unit” of mankind, and moreover demands a “pension.”
+When I speak from the perspective of a man, man does not listen, but has man ever ceased to disobey even when I speak from the perspective of God?
+Perhaps the day will come when God will suddenly “retire” from the “work unit” of mankind for real, and when that time comes, God’s word will become even more fierce.
+Today, it may be because of Me that God speaks in this way, and if that day comes, God will not be like Me, gently and patiently “telling stories to the little ones at a nursery school.”
+Perhaps what I say does not hit the mark, but God is willing to loosen His hold on man a bit only on account of God incarnate, otherwise, the prospect would be too horrible to contemplate.
+Just as God said, “I once loosened My grip on them to a certain extent, allowing them to freely indulge in their fleshly desires, and only because of this did they dare to behave in an unbridled manner, lost to all restraint, from which it can be seen that they do not truly love Me, for they are all living in the flesh.”
+Why does God say “indulge in their desires,” and “live in the flesh” here?
+Truth be told, man will naturally understand words like these without My having to interpret them.
+Perhaps there will be some who say they do not understand, and then I will say that this is a case of asking when one already knows the answer and putting on an act.
+A few words of reminder: Why does God say “All I ask of man is that he cooperate with Me”?
+Why does God also say that human nature is difficult to change?
 Why does God despise human nature?
-And what exactly is the nature of man?
-What is not the nature of man?
-Who has contemplated these questions?
-Perhaps this is a new subject to man, but regardless, I implore man to give it much consideration, otherwise you will always offend God because of words like “human nature is immutable.”
-What good is it to act against Him in that way?
-Is it not ultimately just asking for trouble?
-Is it not, in the end, just like hurling an egg against a stone?
+And what exactly are the things of human nature?
+What are the things outside human nature?
+Is there anyone who has contemplated these questions?
+Perhaps this is a new subject to man, but still, I implore man to give it proper consideration, otherwise man will always offend God because of phrases like “human nature is difficult to change.”
+What good does it do to go against Him in that way?
+In the end, is it not just asking for trouble?
+Does it not have the same conclusion as hurling an egg against a stone?

-God brings man into chastisement, and He brings them into an atmosphere of death, but on the other hand, what does God want man to do on earth?
-To act as a wardrobe at home?
-It cannot be eaten or worn, but only looked at.
-If so, why employ so many complex processes, making people suffer so much in the flesh?
-God says, “I escort them to the ‘execution ground,’ as mankind’s guilt is enough to merit My chastisement.”
-At this time, does God have people walk to the execution ground themselves?
-Why does no one beg forgiveness for them?
-Then how should man cooperate?
-Can man truly do things without being colored by emotion, as God makes His judgments?
-The effectiveness of these words mainly depends on the actions of man.
-As a father earns money, if afterward the mother does not know how to cooperate, not knowing how to manage the household, then what state would that home be in?
-Look at the state of the church now; what will you as leaders think?
-You could hold a meeting where everyone can talk about their personal impressions.
-The mother makes a mess of the things in the home, so what will the children of this family be like?
-Orphans?
-Beggars?
-No wonder God said: “People all think that I am divinity that lacks ‘quality of intellect,’ but who can understand that I am able to see through everything in humanity?”
-As for such an obvious situation, there is no need to speak from His divinity.
-Just as God says, “there is no need to hit a nail with a sledgehammer.”
-At this time, perhaps there are people who have some practical experience with God’s maxim of: “Among men, there are none who love Me.”
-At this point, it is just as God said: “People all reluctantly bow their heads because of the current situation, but their hearts remain unconvinced.”
+God brings humanity into chastisement, and He brings them into an atmosphere of death, but then on the other hand, what does God want man to do on earth?
+Surely not to serve as a wardrobe in the house?
+Something that cannot be eaten or worn, but only looked at.
+If so, why go to the length of employing so many complex processes to make people suffer so much in the flesh?
+God says, “I escort him to the ‘execution ground,’ for mankind’s offense is enough to merit My chastisement.”
+Does God let people walk to the execution ground by themselves at this time?
+Why does no one beg for forgiveness in their behalf?
+In that case, how should man cooperate?
+Can man truly do things without being colored by emotion in the same way as God makes His judgments?
+The effectiveness of these words mainly depends on how man acts.
+After a father brings home money he has earned, if the mother does not know how to cooperate with him or how to manage the household, then what state would that home be in?
+Look at the state of the church now: What, as leaders, do you feel about it?
+You may as well hold a meeting to discuss your individual reflections.
+If things at home have been messed up by the mother, what will the children in such a family look like?
+Like orphans?
+Or beggars?
+No wonder God said: “People all think that Mine is a divine nature that lacks ‘quality of intellect,’ but who can grasp that I am able to see through everything in My humanity?”
+As for such an obvious situation, there is no need for God to speak from His divinity.
+As God has said, “There is no need to use a sledgehammer to hit a nail.”
+Perhaps, at this time, there are those who have some practical experience with God’s maxim of “Among men, there is no one who loves Me.”
+At this point, it is just as God has said: “It is only because they have arrived at the present state of affairs that people all reluctantly bow their heads, but in their hearts they remain unconvinced.”
 These words are like a telescope.
-In the near future, man will go into another situation.
+In the not too distant future, man will get into another situation.
 This is called being incorrigible.
 Do you understand?
 That is the answer to these two questions of God: “Don’t people refrain from sin only because they fear I will go away?
 Is it not true that they do not complain only because they fear chastisement?”
-In fact, now people are a little bit slack and seem overly weary, and they are completely disinterested in heeding God’s work, and solely concerned with the arrangements and plans for their flesh.
+In fact, people at the present stage are all a little bit slack and seem overly weary.
+They are not at all in the mood to heed God’s work, but are solely concerned with making arrangements and provisions for the sake of their own flesh.
 Is this not the case?